 I need to say here that a great many RVers have taken advantage of the Montana law with no issues.
 For fulltimers, who are gone for very long periods from their home states, it appears to be very workable, especially if those fulltimers have established residency in a low tax state like, say, Florida.

-But for me, as I look at buying a brand new RV, I’m not going to go the Montana route.
+But for me, when if it eventually comes time to but new RV, I’m not going to go the Montana route.

 I admit, the benefits of saving thousands of dollars in sales and use taxes are very tempting.

 But as states scramble to shore up sinking deficits, I think we can be sure that pursuing RV owners with Montana plates is going to increase, not decrease.
 Even if you should be sued and won, I can guarantee the legal costs of defending yourself would far exceed what you saved on the taxes you avoided.
 Besides this, many insurers frown at covering an RV that is titled in Montana.